fm-dev-mx/real_estate_insights/README.md

 The complete automation flow consists of the following steps:

 ### Step 1: Inventory Data Collection
-Automates the login to a real estate portal and downloads the property inventory.
+Automates the login to a real estate portal and downloads the property inventory using Selenium WebDriver.

 **Script:** `src/data_collection/download_inventory.py`

+### Step 1.1: PDF Download
+Downloads individual property PDFs directly via HTTP requests (no WebDriver needed for this step).

+**Script:** `src/data_collection/download_pdf.py`

 ### Step 2: Data Cleaning, Validation, and Storage
 Cleans, transforms, and loads property data into the PostgreSQL database.
 This logic is now modularized for clarity and maintenance.